Dynamic generation of multiple CI/CD parent-child pipelines using GitLab

 include: service_c.yml

-Define the new configuration file for service_c
+Define the new configuration file for service_c child pipeline:

 # service_c.yml